Shipwreck of Door County

 worried about their kayaking skill level.
 This amazing kayak tour is unlike any other kayak tour you have

 been on.
-Through the North Bay Shipwreck of Door County kayak tour, you can take a trip back through
+Through the North Bay Shipwreck with a Door County kayak tour, you can take a trip back through

 time to a time when sailing was a way of life and ships were more than a novelty.

-Come see for yourself and book your Shipwreck of Door County kayak tour with Gravity Trails today!
+Come see for yourself and book your Shipwreck with Gravity Trails today!